working-group-two/docs.wgtwo.com/docs/voicemail-how-to.md

         return null
     }

-    val voicemailList = metadataResponse.voicemailsMetadataList
+    val voicemailList = metadataResponse.metadataList
     if (voicemailList.isEmpty()) {
         println("No voicemails for e164 $e164")
     }

-    for (voicemailMetadata in voicemailList) {
+    for (metadata in voicemailList) {
-        println(voicemailMetadata)
+        println(metadata)
     }
     return voicemailList
 }